Security Information and Event Management (SIEM). What It Is and How It Works.

 d.
 Incident Response

-SIEM will allow security teams to quickly synchronize and respond to threats by providing case management, collaboration, and knowledge sharing.
+SIEM systems will allow security teams to quickly synchronize and respond to threats by providing case management, collaboration, and knowledge sharing.

 e.
-Compliance
+Compliance Reporting

-As you might imagine, SIEM applications are particularly useful for compliance purposes too – they automate the gathering of compliance data and produce reports that measure up to various standards (HIPA, HITECH, GDPR, etc.).
+As you might imagine, SIEM applications are particularly useful for compliance purposes too.
+They automate the gathering of compliance data and produce reports that measure up to various standards (HIPA, HITECH, GDPR, etc.).

-- Increased Efficiency in Preventing and Handling incidents
+- Increased efficiency in preventing and handling incidents

 - Reducing the impact of security events